 The medals and awards programme is overseen on behalf of Council by the Medals and Awards Committee, which is chaired by the President.
 Nominations may be made at any time either on standard forms available below or by writing direct to the President.

 The Rayleigh Medal is the Institute of Acoustics' premier award, awarded without regard to age to persons of undoubted renown for outstanding contributions to acoustics.
-It is normally presented to a UK acoustician in even- numbered years and an overseas acoustician in odd-numbered years.
 The medal is named after John William Strutt, Third Baron Rayleigh (1842-1919), a very versatile physicist who conducted both experimental and theoretical research in virtually every branch of the subject.
 A graduate, fellow and eventually Chancellor of Cambridge University, he was a fellow and president of the Royal Society.
 His book The Theory of Sound remains a landmark text in the development of acoustics.
-The deadline for nominations is 15 January 2018.
+The deadline for nominations for 2024 is 31st October 2023.

 A B Wood Medal

 The A B Wood medal and attendant prize is awarded in alternate years to acousticians based in the UK/Europe (even years) and in the USA/Canada (odd years).
-It is aimed at younger researchers whose work is associated with the sea.
+It is aimed at younger researchers, those who are aged under 40, whose work is associated with the sea.
 Following his graduation from Manchester University in 1912, Albert Beaumont Wood became one of the first two research scientists at the Admiralty to work on antisubmarine defence.
 He designed the first directional hydrophone and was well known for the many contributions he made to the science of underwater acoustics and for the help he gave to younger colleagues.
 The A B Wood Medal was instituted after Albert's death by his many friends on both sides of the Atlantic and was administered by the Institute of Physics until the formation of the Institute of Acoustics.
-The deadline for nominations is 15 January 2018.
+The deadline for nominations for 2024 is 31st October 2023.

 R W B Stephens Medal

 The R W B Stephens Medal was named after Dr Ray Stephens, the first President of the Institute of Acoustics.
 His main interests lay in physical acoustics but he is remembered by generations of students for his continuing work in education.
 The medal is awarded in odd-numbered years for outstanding contributions to acoustics research or education.
-The deadline for nominations is 15 January 2019.
+The deadline for nominations for 2025 is 31st October 2024.

 Institute of Acoustics Engineering Medal

 The Institute of Acoustics' Engineering Medal is awarded in even-numbered years to registered engineers at Chartered, Incorporated or Engineering Technician grade in recognition of their outstanding contribution in the field of acoustical engineering.
-The deadline for nominations is 15 January 2018.
+The deadline for nominations for 2024 is 31st October 2023.

 The Peter Lord Award

-The Peter Lord Award is awarded annually for a building, project or product that showcases outstanding and innovative acoustic design.
-It will be presented to the team or individual responsible for the acoustic design, and will consist of a plaque to be displayed on the winning construction or project (where possible), together with a trophy and certificate for the winning team or individual.
-Peter Lord, a former IOA President who died in 2012, was a hugely influential figure in UK acoustics, being a driving force behind the setting up of the Institute, founder of the Applied Acoustics department at the University of Salford and first editor-in-chief of Applied Acoustics.
-The deadline for nominations is 15 January 2018.
+The Peter Lord Award is awarded annually for a building, project or product that showcases outstanding or innovative acoustic design, or outstanding acoustic implementation.
+It will be presented to the team or individual responsible for the acoustic design or acoustic aspects of the project.
+The award will consist of a trophy and certificate for the winning team or individual.
+Should they wish to recognise their award by means of a public display, e.g. by mounting a plaque on the winning construction/project – the design and size must be subject to approval by the IOA.
+Peter Lord, a former IOA President who died in 2012, was a hugely influential figure in UK acoustics, being a driving force behind the setting up of the Institute of Acoustics, the founder of the Applied Acoustics department at the University of Salford and the first editor-in-chief of Applied Acoustics.
+Nominations for this award may be submitted at any time throughout the year, with a deadline of 31st October for consideration in being awarded in the following year.
+All of sufficient merit in meeting the criteria will be awarded.

 Honorary Fellowships are awarded to distinguished persons whom the Institute wishes to honour for exceptionally important services to acoustics, or a related science, or who the Institute may wish to honour for service to the IOA.
 The total number of Honorary Fellowships shall not exceed 2.5 percent of the corporate members of the Institute.